 Each of these accountants performs different tasks and has different responsibilities in his or her own respected industry.
-Let’s look at the CPA job description for each accountant.
+Let’s look at the CPA job description for each accounting profession.

 • Public accounting is the broadest field in accounting.
-Public accountants includes bookkeepers, consultants, tax advisors, auditors and forensic accountants, who investigate and analyze criminal activities such as fraud or embezzlement.
+Public accountants include bookkeepers, consultants, tax advisors, auditors, and forensic accountants, who investigate and analyze criminal activities such as fraud or embezzlement.

 • Management accountants analyze financial data for companies, and are directly involved in the way companies plan, budget and maximize expenditures.
-Management accountants are often responsible for drafting reports that are only seen internally by company management.
+Additionally, management accountants are often responsible for drafting reports that are only seen internally by company management.

 • Government accountants are public accountants who work for government agencies or businesses that are subject to governmental regulations.
 Similar to forensic accountants, Government accountants and auditors are financial watchdogs in many cases.
-Many work for the Internal Revenue Service.
+Typically, many of them work for the Internal Revenue Service enforcing tax laws.

 Where do CPAs and Accountants work?

 Accountants and CPAs are employed by private companies, public companies, government agencies, nonprofits, and accounting firms.
-This is why the accounting field has so many career opportunities in it.
-Every business, every entity, every government agency, and organization needs an accountant.
+Hence, this is why the accounting field has so many career opportunities in it.
+Essentially, every business, entity, government agency, and organization needs an accountant.

-So if you were thinking the only career path you have as a CPA is to work for a public accounting firm, you need to look around At the other options.
+Therefore, if you were thinking the only career path you have as a CPA is to work for a public accounting firm, you need to look around at the other options.
 Keep in mind, just because you start your current career at a public accounting firm out of college doesn’t mean you have to work very your entire career.

 If becoming a CPA sounds interesting to you, there a few things that you should consider.
 Let’s look at each one of them.